krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/drawer-open-4.py.md

 # drawer-open: pull the drawer open
-# def drawer_open(robot):
+def drawer_open(robot):
     # Steps:
-    #  1. Put gripper above drawer handle
+    #  1. Put the gripper roughly around the drawer handle
-    #  2. Drop gripper around drawer handle
-    #  3. Pull open the drawer
+    #  2. Pull the drawer open
-    # We need to put the gripper above the drawer handle before we can grab it,
+    # If the gripper is not near the drawer handle, move it to the drawer
-    # because of the angle of the robot's gripper.
+    # handle.
-    if check("the robot's gripper is not vertically aligned with drawer handle"): robot.put("gripper above drawer handle")
+    if check("the robot's gripper is not near the drawer handle"): robot.grab("drawer handle")
-    # Once the gripper is lined up above the drawer handle, we should be able to
+    # If the drawer is not aligned with the gripper as seen from in front, we
-    # grab the drawer handle by moving the gripper down around it.
+    # should move the gripper in front of the drawer handle to pull the drawer.
-    if check("the robot's gripper is vertically aligned with drawer handle and the robot's gripper is not around drawer handle"): robot.drop("gripper around drawer handle")
+    if check("the drawer handle is not forward aligned with the robot's gripper"): robot.move("gripper to front of drawer handle")
-    # Once the gripper is around the drawer handle, we can just pull the drawer
+    # If the gripper is in front of the drawer handle, pull the drawer open.
-    # open.
-    if check("the robot's gripper is around drawer handle"): robot.pull("drawer open")
+    if check("the robot's gripper is in front of the drawer handle"): robot.pull("drawer open")